 The Road to Hell Is Paved with Rechargeable Batteries

 Owning some sort of computer is essential, or highly desirable at the least.
 Email, online banking, and online shopping can be very handy.
-For example, if you buy something from an online seller, it’s convenient to have a nice person in a tan uniform and a brown truck deliver it right to your door.
+For example, if you buy something from an online seller, it’s convenient to have a nice person in a tan uniform and a brown truck delivers it right to your door.
 It’s a fast way to buy an ebook, too.

 But after the computer came the cellular phone – first the “tennis shoe,” then the flip phone (the “clamshell”), and later its grandson, the smartphone (the “candy bar”).
-You might say a modern cell was once a “nice to have,” but now it’s a “must have.”
+You might say a modern cell was once a “nice to have,” but now it’s a “must-have.”
 I’ll ignore tablets, although they too can be very handy.

 It’s not just the phone’s ability to make and receive calls, of course.
 There are apps that do everything, including many things you don’t want or need to do.
 Each person finds the best ones based on individual needs.
 For example, I use a pedometer on my phone, because I need to walk a lot.

-Others use their phones as a regular GPS device when driving, but not me, because I have a “standalone” GPS in my car.
+Others use their phones as a regular GPS device when driving, but not me because I have a “standalone” GPS in my car.
 And speaking of cars, consider that your next car will probably open and start with a fob, feature a backup camera, and have an entertainment system that would baffle an astronaut.
 Too many devices!

 There is one final pain point: the fitness tracker.
 Lucky us!
 If you have a Fitbit or an Apple Watch, you’ll get way too much information in a tiny display.

 As a “bonus,” every item I’ve mentioned comes with usage, security, privacy, and update concerns.
 Enough is enough!